Dominic Yahaya

-Dominic Gambo Yahaya (born January 10, 1950) is the current monarch of Atyap Chiefdom, a Nigerian traditional state in southern Kaduna State, Nigeria.
-He is also known by the title Agwatyap III.
+Dominic Gambo Yahaya (born January 10, 1950) is the current paramount ruler of the Atyap Chiefdom, a Nigerian traditional state in southern Kaduna State, Nigeria.
+He is known by the title Agwatyap III.

 Early life and education

 Yahaya was born in Taligan, Atyapland, in the defunct Northern Region, British Nigeria (now southern Kaduna State, Nigeria) on 10 January 1950.

-He began his educational career in 1958, attending St. Pius' (now LEA) Primary School, Taligan (Magamia) between 1958 and 1964; St. Mary's (now Government) Secondary School, Fadan Kaje between 1965 and 1969; Barewa College, Zaria between 1970 and 1971; and then proceeded for an advanced level education at Ahmadu Bello University, Zaria between 1972 and 1975, where he graduated with a B.Sc.
+He began his education in 1958, attending St. Pius' (now LEA) Primary School, Taligan (Magamia) between 1958 and 1964; St. Mary's (now Government) Secondary School, Fadan Kaje between 1965 and 1969; Barewa College, Zaria between 1970 and 1971.
+He then proceeded for an advanced level education at Ahmadu Bello University, Zaria between 1972 and 1975, where he graduated with a B.Sc.
 (Hon.), Second Class Upper Division in Geography and between 1977 and 1979, obtained an M.Sc. in Urban and Regional Planning from the same institution.
 He has also attended several courses, workshops and seminars at home in Nigeria and overseas.

 Yahaya married Miss Justina on November 30, 1979.

 Career

-Yahaya began working with the Kaduna State government after the year-long compulsory national service with the National Youth Service Corps, in 1976 and became:
+Yahaya began working with the Kaduna State government in 1976 and became: